Skip to main content

 Alliance History

-The Alliance for the Study of the Holocaust was formed in 1982 on behalf of the victims and survivors of the Holocaust and the need to tell their stories and for others to learn from their experiences.
+The Alliance for the Study of the Holocaust was formed in 1983 after the Yom HaShoah commemoration that year at Sonoma State University in order for the survivors to tell their stories, to educate others about their experiences, and to honor the victims.
 Those who began this collaborative effort between the community and members of the Sonoma State University faculty promised to let the world know of the atrocities that had occurred.
-The initial intention was primarily to learn the facts, act on them, and never forget.
+The objective was to learn the historical details of the Holocaust from survivor testimonies and scholars, so that we never forget.

 Contact Us

-Email: alliance@sonoma.edu
+Email: [email protected]

 Follow us on Facebook!